gerhard-boden/dimaip.github.io/_posts/2015-11-15-your-filename.md

 Rendering HTML just on server side feels so akward in 2015.
 Universal apps quickly gain popularity, and it feels like people start using React even for almost static landing pages, not just for rich web apps.
-In this landscape, traditional server-side frameworks like Ruby start to fret.
+In this landscape, traditional server-side frameworks like Ruby on Rails start to fret.
 I had my own share of shivers down my spine, being a developer of a PHP CMS: how relevant is what we do to this hipster React/Node/Mongo world?

 ## The problem
 Two month ago we at SFI agreed to help our friends with a little semi-scientific religious study project: build a simple worldview test.
 The idea is simple: you have a list of questions, every question is answered by represententives of different worldviews, and you have to make a blind choice based on what they said.

 Initially I thought to do all the heavy-lifting at server-side with Neos, and only add a little jQuery spaghetti on the client.
 But as the project UI requirements grew, I quickly realised that the amount of required spaghetti jQuery code is way more than my poor head can manage, so I needed more rational approach to managing UI state.
-Lucklily I had just started to learn ReactJS ans Redux at Yandex Interface Development School, and they seemed like a perfect fit for managing UI in a predictable way.
+Luckily I had just started to learn ReactJS and Redux at Yandex Interface Development School, and they seemed like a perfect fit for managing UI in a predictable way.

 It took me a few days to build a working UI prototype, and I really liked the taste of developer experience with React.
 Now I needed to store content somewhere and let editors modify it.